PeterVranken/comFramework/readMe.md

 selected issues; a comprehensive, self-contained (printable) manual is not planned.

-As of today, November 2024, we have the following discussions in the Wiki
+As of today, December 2024, we have the following discussions in the Wiki
 pages:

 - [Installation of distributed ZIP archive](https://github.com/PeterVranken/comFramework/wiki/Installation/)